FuelLabs/sway-standards/standards/src_6/README.md

 ### `fn withdraw(asset: AssetId, receiver: Identity) -> u64`
-Method that allows the redeeming of the vault shares in exchange for a pro-rata amount of the underlying asset This function takes the asset's AssetId and the receiver's identity as arguments and returns the amount of assets transferred.
+Method that allows the redeeming of the vault shares in exchange for a pro-rata amount of the underlying asset This function takes the asset's AssetId and the receiver's identity as arguments and returns the amount of assets transferred to the receiver.
 The AssetId of the asset, and the AssetId of the shares MUST be one-to-one, meaning every deposited AssetId shall have a unique corresponding shares AssetId.

 MUST revert if any AssetId other than the AssetId corresponding to the deposited asset is forwarded.